Wolfsburg 2-0 Barcelona (agg: 3-5): Spanish champions survive late German surge to reach the final

 Tommy Stroot, Wolfsburg coach: "Obviously we're disappointed at being knocked out, but on the whole we played very well today.
 We knew what might happen today given the result in the first leg, but right now I'm very proud of the team for the way they played today and I'm looking forward to playing in the Champions League again next season."

-Jonatan Giráldez, Barcelona coach: "The mental factor is the key - especially when there's so much at stake.
-In the first leg we played really well and scoring so early set the tone for that part of the tie.
-Today is experience gathering for us.
+Jonatan Giráldez, Barcelona coach: "The mental factor is the key – especially when there's so much at stake.
+In the first leg we played really well, and scoring so early set the tone for that part of the tie.
+Today brought us experience.
 They played higher up the pitch after the break, pressed us and we lost the ball too often."

 Key stats

-- Wolfsbirg ended Barcelona's 11-game winning streak in this competition, three short of Umeå's record.
+- Wolfsburg ended Barcelona's 11-game winning streak in this competition, three short of Umeå's record.

 - Barcelona have failed to score in just two of their last 34 UEFA Women's Champions League matches.